PrairieLearn/PrairieLearn/docs/question.md

 </pl-code>
 ```

-## Escaping `<markdown>` tags

-Under the hood, PrairieLearn is doing some very simple parsing to determine what pieces of a question to process as Markdown: it finds an opening `<markdown>` tag and processes everything up to the closing `</markdown>` tag.
-But what if you want to have a literal `<markdown>` or `</markdown>` tag in your question?
-PrairieLearn defines a special escape syntax to enable this.
-If you have `<markdown#>` or `</markdown#>` in a Markdown block, they will be renderd as `<markdown>` and `</markdown>` respectively (but will not be used to find regions of text to process as Markdown).
-You can use more hashes to produce different strings: for instance, to have `<markdown###>` show up in the output, write `<markdown####>` in your question.

-## Rendering panels from `question.html`
+## Rendering panels from `question.html` or `question.md`

 When a question is displayed to a student, there are three "panels" that will be shown at different stages: the "question" panel, the "submission" panel, and the "answer" panel.
 These display the question prompt, the solution provided by the student, and the correct answer.

-All three panels display the same `question.html` template, but elements will render differently in each panel.
+All three panels display the same `question.html` or `question.md` template, but elements will render differently in each panel.
 For example, the `<pl-number-input>` element displays an input box in the "question" panel, the submitted answer in the "submissions" panel, and the correct answer in the "answer" panel.

-Text in `question.html` can be set to only display in the "question" panel by wrapping it in the `<pl-question-panel>` element.
+Text in `question.html` or `question.md` can be set to only display in the "question" panel by wrapping it in the `<pl-question-panel>` element.
 This is useful for the question prompt, which doesn't need to be repeated in the "submission" and "answer" panels.
 There are also elements that only render in the other two panels.

-## Hiding staff comments in `question.html`
+## Hiding staff comments in `question.html` or `question.md`

 Please note that HTML or JavaScript comments in your `question.html` source may be visible to students in the rendered page source.
 To leave small maintenance notes to staff in your `question.html` source, you may prefer to use a Mustache comment that will stay hidden.
-Please refer to [this FAQ item](faq.md#how-can-i-add-comments-in-my-questionhtml-source-that-wont-be-visible-to-students).
+Please refer to [this FAQ item](faq.md#how-can-i-add-comments-in-my-questionhtml-or-questionmd-source-that-wont-be-visible-to-students).

 ## How questions are rendered